 I Don't Have Time to Manage My Google Ad Grants Account!

 Nonprofits are constantly strapped for staff resources.
 Fortunately, there are two options if you do not have the time to manage your grant in house:

 - If you just want to automate the account, Google will allow you to use an AdWords Express account.
-This type of account is more automated, and Google controls your account structure.
+This type of account requires fewer man hours because Google controls your account structure and the ad campaigns.
 The only thing that you need to do is write the ad copy, and indicate the landing page.
 Google's smart machines do the rest!

 Need help getting a strategy together?
 Contact Rootid.
 We'll review your account for free.